 Installing the unit is quick and easy with no mess and no fuss.
 It can be located virtually anywhere in your home.
 You will need a telephone line with a modern phone socket and an electrical socket close by (within two metres) and the unit uses the existing telephone line.
-Your pendant is battery operated.

-Details Welbeing will hold on you will include all information you provide when you sign-up to the service such as any existing health conditions, the name and contact details for your GP and details of your nominated key holders and next of kin.
+This will include all information you provide when you sign-up to the service such as any existing health conditions, the name and contact details for your GP and details of your nominated key holders and next of kin.

 When you press the red button, it places a telephone call through to our contact centre and alerts the team to provide assistance, even if we cannot hear you.
 When the operator accepts your call their computer will display your details including name, address, doctor, keyholder and next of kin information, as well as any relevant medical information.
 Our operator will talk to you via the loudspeaker and microphone in the base unit to establish what has happened and agree the best course of action.
 If appropriate they will stay on the line with you until help arrives.
 If the emergency service (police, fire or ambulance) are called, your next of kin will be informed unless you request otherwise.
 No call will be cancelled until the operator is sure the call has been dealt with appropriately.

 Don’t worry, if we have received a call and do not get a response, we will telephone you back immediately.
-If you do not respond to that call, Welbeing’s operator will have all the information they need in order to send help and will ask one of your nominated key holders to visit you and check you are safe and well.
+If you do not respond to that call, our operator will have all the information they need in order to send help and will ask one of your nominated key holders to visit you and check you are safe and well.
 If you have no local contacts the operator will call the emergency services.
 We will never cancel a call until our operator is sure it has been dealt with appropriately.

 Yes.
 We can agree a range of mechanisms to facilitate communication with people with a hearing impairment.